fac29b/Webmasters-Website-Ruth-Sam/README.md

 8th November:
 Ruth pushed her changes that added responsive design to almost the whole site.
 She had also added the hamburger, styling and JS functionality.
 1. I realized that the hamburger would disappear after clicking a link on the hamburger nav bar.
 This was a small fix that changed the JS to add ClassList.
 2. I added responsive design using media queries to the our team section.
 Now when a max-width of 1200 px is reached, the elements stack and behave much like the porfolio section does below.
+For this I used: flex-direction: column; & align-items: center;.
+The parent div already assigned them as flex so they adhere to the behaviour.